Keith Urban: Slim and I

 Urban features in the 2020 Australian documentary film Slim and I, directed by Kriv Stenders, talking about the influence on his life of acclaimed Australian country music husband-and-wife duo Slim Dusty and Joy McKean.
 The film features interviews and covers of McKean songs by acclaimed contemporary artists including Urban (Lights on the Hill), Missy Higgins, Paul Kelly, and Troy Cassar-Daley.

 Signature guitar line

 In October 2013, during a concert in Tampa, Florida, Urban announced that he would sell 'signature' guitars and accessories through Home Shopping Network (HSN).
 HSN offered the guitar packages twice in six months, resulting in 42,000 sales.

-A portion of the proceeds benefit the Mr. Holland's Opus Foundation and the Grammy Foundation.
+A portion of the proceeds benefited the Mr. Holland's Opus Foundation and the Grammy Foundation.